cbockart/cbockart/README.md

 - The newest things I am learning this semester is computer architecture, and advance app developement.
   I am most excited for learning assembly and machine langauge (VHDL MIPS) this school year.

-- I began my coding jounrey back in 2020, and the most important thing I have learned is that it's never too late to try and learn soemthing new, just because it doesn't come quickly doesn't mean it won't come at all.
+- I began my coding journey back in 2020, and the most important thing I have learned is that it's never too late to try and learn soemthing new, just because it doesn't come quickly doesn't mean it won't come at all.